 Progress: At Hampton College, we encourage students to develop their employability skills and progress into well-rounded individuals who are ready to join the workforce, or take the next steps towards the career of their choice.
 Throughout the Personal Development curriculum, students develop a variety of skills, which are further enhanced on collapse days, and through other related opportunities throughout the school year.
 They have the chance to test these skills in Year 10, when they complete work shadowing during enrichment week.

 Partnership: We work in partnership with a variety of local companies who provide lots of opportunities for the students of Hampton College.
-Examples include: Whirlpool, who provide work shadowing opportunities for 15-20 of our students each year; Thomas Cook, who have conducted mock interviews with Year 10 students; and we also have connections to the Army and RAF, to name a few.
+Examples include: Whirlpool, who provide work shadowing opportunities for 15-20 of our students each year and we also have connections to the Army and RAF, to name a few.
 As part of their entitlement, students have access to a range of external providers, to ensure they learn about approved technical qualifications and apprenticeships.
 If you are interested in working with Hampton College, please contact the College or view our Provider Access Policy.

 In conjunction with our existing provision, Hampton College works with an external careers adviser, who works with students throughout the academic year.
 Any student can request an appointment with our independent adviser, Ms E Duckworth.
 Bookings can be made via Mr P Harrison.